-ANNUAL REPORTS
+ANNUAL REPORTS & ANNUAL ACCOUNTS

-In the annual reports, you’ll be able to read about all of the activities, which Swinging Europe have facilitated and been involved in over the years.
+In the reports, you’ll be able to read about all of the activities, which Swinging Europe have facilitated and been involved in over the years.

 The reports are online available online and can be downloaded.